 After four years running organizations for others I wanted to try running my own business.
 Gardening and flowers have been strong interests since childhood thanks to an aunt who was a florist.
 I studied horticulture in university.
 In 2002, with minimal capital, I successfully founded Blooming City, a small, initially part-time business that over eight years gradually evolved from a focus on floral design to exclusively providing bespoke gardening services.
 Between 2002 and 2009 I grew Blooming City while also freelancing and taking interim executive director contracts in the winter months.
 This worked well because I thrive when I have multiple, concurrent work opportunities catering to a variety of interests.

 Back in 1986, at the start of my second semester of my Bachelor of Science at Cornell University, I had a brief, acute psychotic episode that resulted in a 20-month leave of absence and a series of psychiatric diagnoses.
 The subsequent three decades coping with a serious psychiatric condition, and my experiences of psychiatric care, led me to become involved in service user education.
 I am a founding member of a community of practice for mental health service users involved in the education of service providers that started in 2017.
 Based on this involvement I founded Hope is Health in 2019.
-Although my work on this is suspended for the moment, my expectation is that eventually, Hope is Health will be a vehicle for developing and delivering training for health service providers, facilitated by mental health service users.
+Although I am not promoting Hope is Health at the moment, my expectation is that eventually, Hope is Health will be a vehicle for developing and delivering training for health service providers, facilitated by mental health service users.

 Many years ago I worked at an organization that valued personality testing as part of team building.
 While many question their validity, I find personality tests interesting and useful as frames for reflection, some much more than others.
 I’ve had two formally administered Myers Briggs tests and test out as INFP but I identify as borderline introvert/extrovert and also borderline feeling/thinking.
 I was formally tested once in the Kolbe system (as a Pioneer).
 My Strengths Finder profile is: Ideation, Strategic, Input, Activator and Arranger.
 By far the personality system that has been most useful to me has been the Enneagram.
 I am a rather atypical four with a three-wing.